pongasoft/glu/docs/manual/src/main/sphinx/source/tutorial.rst

 Changing the model
 ------------------
-1. Now click the ``'System'`` tab again.
+1. Now click the ``'Model'`` tab again.

-2. You should see a table with 1 entry which shows you the systems that you loaded.
+2. You should see a table with 2 entries which shows you the model that you loaded previously (the one highlighted) as well as the empty model (default one when creating a fabric)

    Click on the first id.
 You should now see the json document that you loaded previously.
 We are going to edit it in place.

-   The format is an array of entries representing each entry in the system (as explained previously).
+   The format is an array of entries representing each entry in the model (as explained previously).

 3. In the second entry (look for ``"port": 9001``, around the bottom of the text area), change the ``contextPath`` value to ``/cp3``. and click ``"Save Changes"``.